-But Big Oil doesn't like the RFS because it has take 10% of their barrel, reduced consumer costs, and begun to wean America off its addition to foreign petroleum.
-So they have teamed up with allies in the livestock, poultry, grocery and chain restaurant industries to repeal the RFS.
-And the U.S. biofuels sector and our supporters among environmentalists, consumers, national security experts and Rural America are gearing up to fight back.
+Big Oil doesn't like the RFS, however, because it has taken 10 percent of their barrel, reduced consumer costs, and begun to wean America off its addiction to foreign petroleum.
+They have teamed up with allies in the livestock, poultry, grocery, and chain restaurant industries to repeal the RFS, but the U.S. biofuels sector and our supporters among environmentalists, consumers, national security experts and Rural America are gearing up to fight back.

 - RFS Flexibility Provisions

 - Big Oil's Self-Inflicted Blend Wall and Its Impact on RIN Pricing

 - No Correlation Between Retail Gas Prices and Ethanol RIN Prices

 - What Role Did Speculation Play in the March 2013 RIN Price Spike?

 On December 19, 2007, the Energy Independence and Security Act of 2007 (H.R.
 6) was signed into law.
 This comprehensive energy legislation amends the Renewable Fuel Standard signed into law in 2005, growing the RFS to 36 billion gallons in 2022.
 By doing so, the legislation seizes on the potential that renewable fuels offer to reduce foreign oil dependence and greenhouse gas emissions and provide meaningful economic opportunity across this country, putting America firmly on a path toward greater energy stability and sustainability.